Extending Douglas-Rachford Splitting for Convex Optimization: Problem Setting and Main Results

 \end{theorem} Note that this result applies not only to the convex optimization setting but also to the mixed case in which $A$ is a subdifferential operator of a proper, closed, and convex function while $B$ is an arbitrary maximally monotone operator.

 In contrast to the maximal monotone setting, no additional assumptions on the dimension of $\Hil$ are needed when restricting to $\partial\mathcal{F} \times \partial\mathcal{F}$ or $\partial\mathcal{F} \times \mathcal{A}$.
 In particular, \cref{thm::main_theorem} also covers the one-dimensional case.
-In light of the fact that every maximally monotone operator on $\R$ is the subdifferential of a proper, closed, and convex function (see \cite[Corollary~22.23]{BauschkeCombettes2017}) and since any one-dimensional $\Hil$ is isometrically isomorphic to $\R$ which preserves maximal monotonicity and subdifferentials, \cref{thm::main_theorem} allows us to revisit \cite[Theorem~2]{ryu2020uniqueness} and close the gap left open in the case $\dim\Hil=1$.
+In light of the fact that every maximally monotone operator on $\R$ is the subdifferential of a proper, closed, and convex function (see \cite[Corollary~22.23]{BauschkeCombettes2017}) and since any one-dimensional $\Hil$ is isometrically isomorphic to $\R$, with a mapping that preserves maximal monotonicity and subdifferentials, \cref{thm::main_theorem} allows us to revisit \cite[Theorem~2]{ryu2020uniqueness} and close the gap left open in the case $\dim\Hil=1$.

 \begin{corollary} If $\Hil = \R$, then $S(\mathcal{A} \times \mathcal{A}) = S(\partial \mathcal{F} \times \partial \mathcal{F}) = S^{(1)} \cup S^{(2)}$. \end{corollary} \begin{proof} Combine \cref{thm::main_theorem} with the fact that when $\Hil = \R$, then $\mathcal{A} = \partial \mathcal{F}$, see \cite[Corollary~22.23]{BauschkeCombettes2017}. \end{proof}